News

 For the purposes of the BIOMON project, Frederick University’s research team will test and develop novel AI algorithms that can be used for passive acoustic recording and monitoring of birds in ecologically important and sensitive areas in Cyprus.
 The use of passive acoustic monitoring methods to survey bird communities is a pioneering and innovative approach with significant benefits and worldwide interest.

-Dr Haris Papadopoulos, Associate Professor at the Department of Electrical Engineering, Computer Engineering and Computer Science of Frederick University, and Dr Mammides participate in the team responsible for the implementation of the BIOMON project.
+Dr Haris Papadopoulos, Associate Professor at the Department of Electrical Engineering, Computer Engineering and Computer Science of Frederick University, and Dr Mammides lead the project.